linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

 - It has clear specifications, so there is no need to think about what to implement.
 - It is complex enough that it cannot be completed in a few days or weeks.
 - It is not so complex that it can't be completed in a few months.
-- I have fond childhood memories of playing the Game Boy[^99].
+- I have fond childhood memories of playing the Game Boy.

-[^99]: I still remember the exciting feeling of hiding under the covers with a flashlight to play the Game Boy after bedtime.

 I set the following goals for the emulator: